CrossCloudGuru/CrossCloudGuru.github.io/_posts/2020-10-27-select-ssh-keys-to-load.md

 #### Start the logic

-For ease of use I use functions to do the heavy lifting.
+For ease of use I use functions to make the logic easier to comprehend.
 I grouped the work in the function `fnCreateMenu` that is assisted by another function `fnAddSSH`.

 At the bottom of the script I call the main function:

 ```bash